MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/reports-bi-reporting.md

 To learn more about financial statements and KPIs, go to [Using Financial reporting to produce financial statements and KPIs](bi.md).

-## <a name="using-key-performance-indicators-to-meet-your-business-goals"></a>Using key performance indicators to meet your business goals
+## Using key performance indicators to meet your business goals

 A key performance indicator (KPI) is a measurable value that shows how effectively you’re meeting your goals.
 Think of KPIs as your company’s scorecard, a way to measure whether you’re delivering on your objectives.